MahdiMubarrat/expense_tracker_flask/README.md

 **Transaction History**

-Displays a transaction history for each user, showing a list of past expenses and income, along with relevant details (amount, category, date).
+-Displays a transaction history for each user, showing a list of past expenses and income, along with relevant details (amount, category, date).

 **Budgeting**